JonasHeinzmann-AI/JonasHeinzmann-AI/README.md

 <a href='https://www.kaggle.com/remgalleu'><img alt="kaggle" src="./assets/kaggle.svg" height='18px'/></a>

 I am open to new, love to discover new technologies 💻 and work on cool projects🛠️.
-I can quickly adapt to many situations, such as Dull Stack Web Development 🌐, App Development 📱an ML Engineering 🤖.
+I can quickly adapt to many situations, such as Full Stack Web Development 🌐, App Development 📱an ML Engineering 🤖.
 <br/>
 <br/>